ravahn/FFXIV_ACT_Plugin/README.md

 1) Download & install ACT.
 If you have an existing ACT installation, please remove any other plugins, to ensure there are not any conflicts to start with.
 ACT can be downloaded here:<br>
 http://advancedcombattracker.com/download.php

-2) Make sure FFXIV is running in DX11 mode.
-You can verify this by opening the FFXIV Launcher and clicking the gear icon on the bottom row.
-There is a slider that must be turned on to enable DX11.

-3) Launch the ACT Startup Wizard.
+2) Launch the ACT Startup Wizard.
 On the Parsing Plugin tab, click the 'Get Available parsing plugins' button.
 Choose #73 "FFXIV Parsing Plugin", and click the "Use this plugin" button.
 Continue the wizard or close it as desired.

-4) Make a decision to either:
-* Parse FFXIV data by scanning network data sent to FFXIV.
-This will improve the overall parse quality, because network data is communicated reliably to the plugin, and includes some data which is not available in memory.
-If you choose this:
-    a) You must run ACT as an Administrator.
-    b) You must configure your firewall software to allow ACT to communicate through it.
-Reddit user Xepher01 contributed some instructions for Windows 7  <a href="http://imgur.com/a/QU86T">here</a>, and EQ2Flames user Aristar added instructions for windows 8 & 10  <a href="http://imgur.com/a/HiGKr">here</a>.
-* If you prefer to not use this data, you can instead parse from game memory.
-To do this, you must check the "Disable Parsing from Network Data" checkbox on the FFXIV Settings tab inside ACT.

-However, keep in mind that there are limitations with memory-only parsing that will cause some combat information to be lost, such as DoT ticks.
-Network mode is more accurate, and should always be used when possible.
+3) The FFXIV_ACT_Plugin reads a combination of memory and network data from your local pc.
+It has two different ways of accessing the network data:

+    a) Default mode - by default, it will use a windows raw socket for the game's network data.
+This requires running ACT as a local administrator and adding a firewall rule to permit it to do so.
+For Windows Defender it will prompt you to add this rule, but for other firewalls you will need to configure it youtself.

+    b) Use Npcap kernel driver - If you prefer, you can install Npcap separately from ACT and the FFXIV plugin.
+This will allow the plugin to read network data and bypass unique firewall or vpn configurations, and does not require running ACT as an Administrator.
+After installing Npcap, the feature can be enabled by going to the ACT Plugins tab, then to the FFXIV ACT Plugin tab, and enabling the "Use Winpcap-compatible library" feature.